kingfxj/mturk-experiment/README.md

 Then, activate virtualenv (assuming venv is the name of your virtual environment):<br>
 **Linux/Mac:** ```source venv/bin/activate```<br>
 **Windows:** ```./venv/Scripts/activate```<br><br>
-Then, install dependencies from requirements.txt<br>
+Then, while the venv is active, install dependencies from requirements.txt<br>
 ```pip install -r requirements.txt```

 # PostgreSQL